How is Lyme treated?

-ILADS offers an annotated appendix with comparisons of the IDSA and ILADS guidelines.
+ILADS offers an annotated appendix with comparisons of the IDSA (2006) and ILADS guidelines

 The International Lyme and Associated Diseases Society (ILADS) offers a Physician Training Program.
 Their goal is to foster excellence in care for Lyme disease patients, addressing the challenges and changes in effectively diagnosing and treating tick-borne diseases.
 Scholarships are available.

-Other Continuing Medical Education programs that can aid medical care providers in gaining experience with Lyme and other TBD’s can be found of our Physician Training page.
+Other Continuing Medical Education programs that can aid medical care providers in gaining experience with Lyme and other TBD’s can be found here.

-Both Colorado physicians and patients need to be aware of the status of this disease and the guidelines so that you may best advocate for yourself, your loved ones or your patients.
+Both Colorado physicians and patients need to be aware of the status of this disease and the conflicting guidelines so that they may best advocate for themselves, their loved ones and/or their patients.

 Prior infection with Lyme disease does not create immunity.
-Even if treated successfully, re-infection is possible with additional tick exposures and relapses of infection are may occur even with what is deemed as adequate treatment.
+Even if treated successfully, re-infection is possible with additional tick exposures and relapses of infection may occur even after what is deemed as “adequate” treatment.